schemadesign/schema_cms/README.md

 ## Development
 Backend in running on `localhost:8000`

-MailCatcher in running on `localhost:1080` Documentations in running on `localhost:8001` Public-Api in running on `localhost:8002`
+MailCatcher in running on `localhost:1080`

+Documentations in running on `localhost:8001`

+Public-Api in running on `localhost:8002`

-Fronted in running on `localhost:3000`
+Frontend in running on `localhost:3000`

 # Local set-up and usage notes